yoshioterada/Java-WebApp-to-Tomcat-on-Azure-App-Service-Linux/java-webapp-with-mysql/README.md

 3. Configure database settings and restart the application following [MySQL Settings in the Web Application](MySQL-Settings-For-Sample-App.md).

 4. You can access the application with the URL from output.
+It may takes several minutes to connect to the database with correct settings.